ZeroQI/Lambda.bundle/README.md

 ## Local Media Export Plex Agent

-This is in development, not yet working but soon will be...
-- only tv show: poster banner theme, art, season poster, art working for now

 Allow to save locally:
 - Movies: Posters
 - TV_Shows: Series (Posters, art, banner, theme), Season (posters, art)